abemedia/abemedia.github.io/_posts/2014-11-11-biggest-web-hosting-and-migration-mistakes-and-how-to-avoid-them.md

 ## Making the Move to a New Host

-So you've identified some of the [key failures with your own web host](http://www.hostt.com/3-signs-its-time-to-switch-web-hosts/){:rel=nofollow} and have decided to make the move to a new one.
+So you've identified some of the [key failures with your own web host](http://www.hostt.com/3-signs-its-time-to-switch-web-hosts/){: rel="nofollow" target="_blank"} and have decided to make the move to a new one.
 You now have a whole new set of potential landmines to avoid in transferring your service over to greener hosting pastures.

 ### Downtime